Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 The Risks of Mixing Metronidazole with Alcohol

 Doctors strongly advise against combining metronidazole (Flagyl) and alcohol due to potential disulfiram-like reactions.
-These occur when the antibiotic disrupts alcohol breakdown, causing toxic acetaldehyde buildup, symptoms range from nausea to rare fatalities.
+These occur when the antibiotic disrupts alcohol breakdown, causing toxic acetaldehyde buildup, and symptoms range from nausea to rare fatalities.

 Key risks include: